aurelberra/lipsum-nvim/README.md

 the source of the standard version, using the same edition of Cicero’s text)
 * `cicero`: a list of 182 unique Latin words
 * `english`: a list of 185 unique English words
+* `proust`: a list of 205 unique French words, derived from the opening paragraphs of Marcel Proust’s *À la recherche du temps perdu*

 ## ⌨️ Commands